PantelisAndrianakis/Breezy/documentation/types/arrays.md

 ---

+## Thread safety

+Arrays are **automatically safe to share across [breezes](../concurrency/breezes.md)**.
+When an array crosses to another breeze - over a [channel](../concurrency/channels.md), as a `spawn` argument, or through a static field - the runtime marks it shared, and from then on each element read and write is atomic and memory-safe, with no locking in your code:

+- **Value arrays** (`int[]`, `double[]`, ...) pay nothing at all: the length is fixed and element access is naturally atomic.
+- **Object and string arrays** synchronize each shared element access automatically, so a read can never see a half-replaced element or touch a freed one.

+Each *operation* is atomic; a sequence of operations can still interleave with other breezes (two breezes writing the same slot - last write wins).
+An array that never leaves its breeze pays no synchronization cost whatsoever.

+---

 ## Rules & gotchas

 - **Arrays are fixed-length** - the size is set at `new` and does not change.
 For a growable sequence, use [`List<T>`](collections.md).